 - Heel: A narrower heel cup is a common addition to women’s shoes

-- Toe box: Most shoe’s built on a women’s specific last tend to be narrower and have shorter toe boxes.
-This caters to the overall slimmer shape of a female’s foot, as well as the more contoured shape of women and the shorter metatarsal relive to a man’s foot
+- Toe box: Most shoes built on a woman’s specific last tend to be narrower and have shorter toe boxes.
+This caters to the overall slimmer shape of a female’s foot, as well as the more contoured shape of women and the shorter metatarsal relative to a man’s foot

 As you can see, it’s pretty logical that most climbing shoe manufacturers offer climbing shoes that cater to both genders.
-This isn’t about being sexist or excluding those who identify as non-binary, but an effort to create shoes that work best for all.
+This isn’t about being sexist, or excluding those who identify as non-binary, but an effort to create shoes that work best for all of us.

 That said, even within each gender, there are many, many different foot shapes.
 As climbers are a subset of the population that are more likely to have unique foot characteristics than others, it is important to note that even when shoes are marketed as female or male-specific, this does not mean they are exclusively for men or women.
 They are merely created to order to cater to a larger range of foot shapes.
 Plenty of professional and amateur climbers alike are frequently seen wearing opposite-gender shoes.

 Besides, who can resist the allure of the hot pink La Sportiva Solutions?